StoneMasons4106/vyerose/docs/README.md

         * Social Accounts
     * The logic for authentication is dictated by django-allauth, an extensive library that automates this process and handles account management.
     * The appearance of each allauth page was changed to mimic the style of the site and to stay uniform.
-    * SSO was implemented through the use of signing in through Google as supported by allauth.
+    * SSO was implemented through the use of signing in through Google and Facebook as supported by allauth.
     * All functionalities were tested and verified.